anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 ### Standing and Membership Status

 1. **In Good Standing**
-      1. A Member Franchise shall be considered *in good standing* when it has satisfied all financial obligations, complied with League Policy, and is not subject to suspension.
+      1. A Member Franchise shall be considered *in Good Standing* when it has satisfied all financial obligations, complied with League Policy, and is not subject to suspension.
-      1. Only Member Franchises in good standing may exercise membership rights, including voting, participation in postseason play, and eligibility for League awards.
+      1. Only Member Franchises in Good Standing may exercise membership rights, including voting, participation in postseason play, and eligibility for League awards.

 1. **Temporary Suspension**
       1. A Member Franchise may be placed on temporary suspension by the Commissioner for failure to comply with financial obligations or other League requirements.